sigalrmp/puzzles-2022/README.md

 # puzzles-2022

-This is the code for the first two games puzzles that I wrote.
+This is the code for the first two puzzles that I wrote.
 I haven't yet gone over my previous code and edited, so it's not especially pretty.
 I also learned about python doctests after I had written the sudoku code, so that's there for futoshiki, but print tests are used for sudoku.